 Weather and climate play an important role in human activities and history.
 In this course, we shall introduce to students the fundamentals of weather, climate and climate changes, to arouse their interests in the scientific and technological advancements.
-Assessment: 25% assignments, 50% examination, 25% test.

 Advanced Course